Five Days In Mojave National Preserve

 We were both really interested in the lava tube that’s west of Kelso Depot.
 Lava last flowed in the area 10,000 years ago, creating 32 cinder cones and a lava tube.
 The desert floor by the lava tube also had several long ridges of hardened lava that used to be the top portion of a tube that collapsed over time.
 It was a short 300 yard walk from the truck to the entrance of the lava tube.
 A climb down the ladder and across a bunch of boulders led us into a chamber lit by a beam of sunlight.

 Teutonia Peak trail was right across the road from where we were staying.
 Our first attempt hiking it ended with us carrying Tyki back out to the trailer.
 He wasn’t on the leash and managed to get huge chunk of Cholla cactus stuck to his paw.
 We tried to get the spines out of his paw, but he’s terrible about having his feet touched anyway and the added pain was just too much.
 While we got out most of the spines, there were still a few left in his paw and we just couldn’t get him to stop spazzing out.
 We decided to drug him with Benadryl, which made him sleepy the last time he had it.
 Except we couldn’t remember the correct dosage and didn’t have cell signal, so we guessed the amount, which turned out to be way too little.
 Oh, and then a week later we found out that it wasn’t even Benadryl that I gave him.
 It was a non-drowsy antihistamine.
-Good job reading, Ching.
+Nice job, Ching.

 We ended up having to put him in a whole bodylock to extract the last few spines.
 He screamed so pitifully and loudly that Tybee hid behind the truck (but still peeked her head around the truck to make sure she wasn’t next).
 Two days later, we did make it to the top of Cima Dome, with Tyki on the leash this time.